christianpflugradt/Passbird/README.md

 `i` imports all Eggs from a file `passbird-export.json` expected in the directory passed on program start - please note that this will potentially overwrite all Passwords in your database if there are any matching Eggs!

+## Migrating from Passbird 3.x.x to Passbird 4.x.x

+The database structure has changed to support Proteins in the future.
+For that reason using Passbird 3.x.x all passwords must be exported using the `export` command (letter `e`).
+Nest names will get lost because they're not included in the export file.
+They should be printed using the `Nest` command (letter `n`) and written down.

+After that the password file should be renamed (as a backup) and Passbird updated to 4.x.x.
+Passbird can then be started as usual.
+The database will be empty but Passbird still start due to the existing KeyStore.
+The import command may then be used to reimport all passwords and create Nests with default names.
+Using the `create` command Nests can be renamed to their previous names.
+E.g. `n+1` will prompt for a new name for the Nest at slot 1.
+All other Nests can be renamed to their original names the same way, e.g. `n+9` will prompt for a new name for the Nest at slot 9.

+As of Passbird 4.x.x the database will not be updated upon renaming a Nest.
+This will be fixed in the future.
+To trigger an update a new Egg can be created.
+It can be deleted right afterward and the new Nest names will be persisted.
+Assuming you don't have an Egg named `tmp4xx` you can input `stmp4xx` and `dtmp4xx` to trigger an update without leaving traces.

 ## <a name="faq"></a>Frequently Asked Questions

 ### Is Passbird the right tool for me?